Owner/ Artistic Director

 Emily Loscocco began her dance training in her hometown of Holliston Massachusetts.
 At the age of fifteen she left home to attend school at the Kirov Academy in Washington D.C.
 There she received training from Galina Kozlova in the Vagonava style.
 The next year Ms. Loscocco attended a summer program with The Orlando Ballet under the direction of Bruce Marks.
 She was asked to stay and received her first job with a professional ballet company.
 While dancing in Orlando Emily participated in the Youth America Grand Prix, dancing her way to the final round she placed top twelve and was offered multiple scholarships.

 Emily has also danced with Ballet Met in Columbus Ohio and as a guest artist across the country and Europe.
 In 2012 Emily traveled to Mongolia to perform with Boston Ballet’s Altan Dugaraa in Roland Petit’s “Pink Floyd Ballet” where she performed for the president and the Japanese Ambassador.
-She danced as a principal with the Festival Ballet Providence located in Rhode Island and has been guesting internationally.
+She danced as a principal dancer in the United States and has been guesting internationally.
 In 2015 Emily danced as a principal guest artist with Alaska Dance Theatre and taught daily at their school.
 Emily has gained a national reputation as a highly sought after dance instructor and is a freelance dancer represented by a well- known agent in New York City.

 This year Ms. Loscocco is extremely excited to become one of the new owners and artistic directors of The Portsmouth School of Ballet.
 She believes with her love of dance along with her knowledge and experience as a professional ballerina she is fully equipped to prepare young aspiring dancers to become successful in the dance industry.